|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Sarawak Cultural Village

-We travel by foot to Lang Cave and Deer Cave - home to the world's largest cave passages.
-There are two huge entrances at either side of the mountain leaving most of the one-mile passage illuminated by daylight.
+We have the morning at leisure to enjoy the lodge.
+In the afternoon we travel by foot (3km) to Lang Cave and Deer Cave - home to the world's largest cave passages.
+There are two huge entrances at either side of the mountain, leaving most of the one-mile passage illuminated by daylight.

 A morning departure from our lodge takes us to Mulu airport to connect with our flight to Kota Kinabalu, in the province of Sabah.
 We arrive in the late afternoon and settle into our hotel for the next two nights.

-We spend the day exploring the tropical island parks of Gaya and Manukan located just off the coast.
-We explore the jungle trails and learn about the unique medicinal plants, tropical hardwood trees, coastal vegetation and the ecology of the mangrove forest.
+We spend the day exploring the tropical island parks of Gaya and Mamutik, located just off the coast.
+We explore the jungle trails by foot and learn about the unique medicinal plants, tropical hardwood trees, coastal vegetation and the ecology of the mangrove forest.

 After breakfast, we visit the Kundasang War Memorial Park to learn about Sabah's WWII history and for great photos with the majestic Mount Kinabalu (if weather permits).
-Next, we proceed to the Natural History Gallery and Mountain Garden in Kinabalu Park Headquarters.
+Thereafter, we proceed to the Kinabalu Natural History Gallery and Mountain Garden in Kinabalu Park Headquarters.
 If weather permits, take a guided walk on one of the trails to explore the cool montane forest.
 Return to Kota Kinabalu after lunch.
-In the evening, we have our dinner at a local restaurant.

-After an early breakfast, we fly to Sandakan where we transfer to our boat for the trip to Selingan Island, also known as Turtle Island.
+After an early breakfast, we drive to our boat for the trip to Selingan Island, also known as Turtle Island.
 The afternoon is free to explore the island, with opportunities to swim and snorkel.